CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > {: .hazard-text .black-text .p-2 }
 > > Corruption points for Palantiri are doubled. <br>&ensp;Automatically cancels any effects that causes a player to search through or look at any portion of a play deck or a discard pile outside of the normal sequence of play.
 Discard _Bane of the Ithil-stone_ whenever a play deck is exhausted. <br>&ensp;Cannot be duplicated.
 >

- - [FAQ #2 (Dec 1995) - Questions About Specific Cards](/original/rulings/faq-2/#questions-about-specific-cards)<br>**Q:** Does _Bane of the Ithil-stone_ stop me from drawing cards when someone moves?<br>**A:** No. It will only cancel actions that literally cause a player to search throught or look at any pertion of any play deck or discard pile outside the sequence of normal play.
-It will cancel _Vilya_, which allows Elrond’s player to look through their discard pile and put 5 cards into their play deck; and it will cancel _Lucky Search_. _Bane of the Ithil-stone_ will not stop an effect which allows a player to bring cards from their sideboard into their discard pile or play deck.
-Neither will it affect an action which otherwise only causes a player to reshuffle their play deck.

 ---